The year was 1980.

 Back to the future.

 A lot has changed since 1980.
 The birth of the Internet, ubiquitous two-day shipping, and the rise of smart technologies have all fundamentally transformed the transportation sector in ways that 1980s politicians could never have predicted.
 But despite that change, it’s impossible to understand today’s freight rail sector, and the long-term impacts of transportation regulation, without a bit of history.
-Over the coming weeks, we’ll be marking the 40th anniversary of the Staggers Act through a “retro-predictive” series below, examining the key provisions of the legislation, why it matters today and how it helps lay the tracks for tomorrow’s future.
+We marked the 40th anniversary of the Staggers Act through a “retro-predictive” series below, examining the key provisions of the legislation, why it matters today and how it helps lay the tracks for tomorrow’s future.
+You just finished article one.

 - Article 2: 20/20 Vision: How the Staggers Act Prepared American Railroads for Today